UVU-AI-Innovate/UTTA/Contributing.md

 * **GitHub Issues**: Report bugs and request features
 * **Pull Requests**: Review and discuss code changes

-Thank you for contributing to UTTA!
+## License

+By contributing to UTTA, you agree that your contributions will be licensed under the project's MIT License.